werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

 * `symfony-demo-test` for the `test` environment;
 * `symfony-demo-prod` for the `prod` environment.

 Kubernetes Namespace could be redefined by deploy option `--namespace NAMESPACE`.
-In that case Werf will use specified name as is.
+In that case werf will use specified name as is.

 Custom Kubernetes Namespace can also be defined in the werf.yaml configuration [by setting `deploy.namespace`]({{ site.baseurl }}/documentation/configuration/deploy_into_kubernetes.html#kubernetes-namespace).